mcornejo/slk-painpills/1.solution-elk/README.md

 656k rows are stored by elastic in 217 MB.
 (For full stats on elastic test environment cf. elastic-stats.json).

-The following query is the count the number of HYDROCODONE sold per month during 2006, and it was computed in 99ms.
+The following query retrieves the count of HYDROCODONE sold per month during 2006, and it was computed in 99ms.
 ```json
 {
   "aggs": {